Rosemary Bryant Mariner: Navy career

 Rosemary Bryant Mariner (then Rosemary B. Conatser) joined the United States Navy in 1973 after being selected as one of the first eight women to enter U.S. Navy pilot training.
 She completed Officer Candidate School in Newport, RI, then headed to Naval Air Station Pensacola, Florida for basic flight training.
 She was designated a Naval Aviator in June 1974 and became one of the first six women to earn their wings as a United States Naval Aviator, alongside Barbara Allen Rainey, Jane Skiles O'Dea, Judith Ann Neuffer, Ana Marie Fuqua, and Joellen Drag.
 In 1975, Mariner was one of the first female military aviators to fly a tactical strike aircraft, a single seat A-4L Skyhawk.
 In 1976, she transitioned to the A-7E Corsair II, making her the first woman to fly a front-line tactical strike aircraft.

 During a ship's company assignment, Mariner earned a dual-designation as a Surface Warfare Officer aboard the training aircraft carrier USS Lexington in 1984, after becoming the first female aviator assigned to an aircraft carrier in 1982.

 In 1987, Mariner became the first woman screened for command of an aviation unit in the U.S. Navy.
 In 1990, she became the first woman to command an aviation squadron in the Navy and was selected for major aviation shore command.
 During Operation Desert Storm, she commanded Tactical Electronic Warfare Squadron Thirty Four (VAQ-34), flying the EA-7L and A-7E in Fleet training exercises.
-Mariner was president of the Women Military Aviators, Inc. from 1991 to 1993, helping lead the removal of restrictions on military women flying in combat.
+Mariner was president of Women Military Aviators, Inc. from 1991 to 1993, helping lead the removal of restrictions on military women flying in combat.
 In April 1993, when Secretary of Defense Les Aspin removed restrictions on female pilots flying combat missions, Mariner, along with Jane Skiles O'Dea, Commander Lin Hutton, and Naval Reserve Commander Joellen Oslund, was one of the first female aviators selected for promotion to captain in the U.S. Navy.

 Mariner's final military assignment was as the Chairman of the Joint Chiefs of Staff's Professor of Military Studies at the National War College.
-She retired after twenty-four years of military service, a veteran of seventeen carrier landings with over 3,500 military flight hours in fifteen different Navy aircraft.
+She retired after twenty-four years of military service, a veteran of seventeen carrier arrested landings with over 3,500 military flight hours in fifteen different Navy aircraft.

 Mariner's career is detailed in several books, including Crossed Currents: Navy Women from World War I to Tailhook, Women in the Military: An Unfinished Revolution, Tailspin: Women at War in the Wake of Tailhook, and Ground Zero: The Gender Wars in the Military.

 Retirement

 Mariner retired from the Navy with the rank of captain at the end of 1997.
-She was a resident scholar in the Center for the Study of War and Society and a lecturer in the Department of History from 2002 to 2016 at the University of Tennessee.
+She was a resident scholar in the Center for the Study of War and Society (now the Center for the Study of Tennesseans and War) and a lecturer in the Department of History from 2002 to 2016 at the University of Tennessee.